Niger–Russia relations: Security cooperation

 In the months that followed, formal military agreements were indeed inked between Niamey and Moscow.
 On December 4, 2023, Niger's defense chief (General Salifou Modi) met Russian Deputy Defense Minister Yunus-Bek Yevkurov in Niamey to sign a memorandum on military cooperation.
 This accord provided for an expanded Russian role in training and advising Niger's army, and reportedly for the deployment of a contingent of Russian military instructors to Niger.
 On-the-ground presence of Russian personnel in Niger began materializing in late 2023 and 2024.
 By October 2023, unconfirmed reports suggested small numbers of Russian “instructors” had arrived in Niger, transiting via Libya.
 Then, in April 2024, a Russian transport plane landed in Niamey delivering a shipment of military hardware and about 100 Russian troops.
-The 100 Russian personnel, described as the “Africa Corps” (a unit name used for re-hatted Wagner fighters under Russian command), were deployed as trainers and advisors to the Nigerien military.
+The 100 Russian personnel, described as the “Africa Corps” (a unit name used for re-hatted Wagner fighters under Russian command), were deployed as trainers and advisers to the Nigerien military.